behan05/JavaScript/scope/README.md

 ```

 In this example, the count variable is private to the counter function.
 The inner function returned by counter forms a closure over count, allowing it to access and modify the count variable even though it's not directly accessible from outside the counter function.

+# Best Wishes 🌟

+Thank you for exploring the JavaScript functions!
+Wishing you the best on your coding journey.
+May your projects be bug-free, your code be elegant, and your learning journey be fulfilling.
+Keep coding and keep shining! ✨